 - 27% would like to pick up their packages at a convenient location.

 A successful online business involves more than adding a shopping cart these days, but you don’t have to tackle it all at once.
 A multi-stage launch that includes eCommerce, content, and social media is a feasible start.
 Knit that together with multi-channel options and offline strategies as efficiently as possible.
-Once everything is in place, you can rocket-launch online sales by starting an affiliate program through a network (Share-A-Sale and AvantLink Canada are popular affiliate networks among Canadian businesses).
+Once everything is in place, you can rocket-launch online sales by starting an affiliate program through a network (Share-A-Sale is a popular affiliate network among Canadian businesses).
 You’ll quickly build an online sales force and you’ll only pay when they send you a sale.
 After that, a perpetually evolving business strategy is essential to the success of your online business, because it operates within an environment that is in a constant state of evolution.

 Do you need some help?